-The reason tortoises are designed to hear sounds at such low frequencies is because of the way they move about in the world.
+Tortoises are designed to hear sounds at such low frequencies due to how they move around.
 Tortoise bodies are always close to the ground, so they benefit greatly from detecting ground vibrations instead of sound waves in the air.

 Experts believe that tortoises evolved to hear sounds at such low frequencies so that they can hear predators walking toward them from afar.
 They’re small creatures, so they can’t see things from their point of view.

-However, with their excellent hearing, they can tell when it’s time to hide to protect themselves from danger.
+Tortoises have excellent hearing and know when to hide to protect themselves from danger.
 It isn’t fully known just how far they can hear, but experts theorize that the stronger the vibration produced by the sound is, the farther the tortoise can perceive it.

 Can Tortoises Be Deaf?

 Tortoises aren’t naturally deaf, but it might be possible for them to become deaf if their auditory system is injured somehow.
 Some animals can repair their auditory system if it becomes damaged, but it isn’t known if tortoises are such animals.